Consider these factoids:

 Now, you’re in a jam.
 You do love the house, but you absolutely promised yourself you wouldn’t bust your budget for this house.
 Knowing that she has the principle of commitment and consistency already on her side, the Realtor runs some figures for you that show the change in your monthly payment to be miniscule.

-“Are you going to let such a small amount stand in the way of owning this fabulous home?” she says, smiling.
+“Are you going to let such a small amount stand in the way of owning this fabulous home?” she says with a sweet smile.

 Identify and Overcome Objections